pingcap/docs/tidb-cloud/setup-self-hosted-kafka-pls.md

 ## Step 1.
 Set up a Kafka cluster

-- If you need to set up a new cluster, follow the instructions in [Deploy a new Kafka cluster](#deploy-a-new-kafka-cluster).
+- If you need to deploy a new cluster, follow the instructions in [Deploy a new Kafka cluster](#deploy-a-new-kafka-cluster).

 - If you need to expose an existing cluster, follow the instructions in [Reconfigure a running Kafka cluster](#reconfigure-a-running-kafka-cluster).